 - End (the routine to follow as a meal is ending)

 These steps are covered in detail in the 6-week online program – Picky Eater Protocol – but I do want to hone in on something here.

 Specifically, on one aspect of what the beginning of a meal should look like.

 If you can get the first part down then you’re setting yourself up for a more enjoyable battle-free meal.
 This routine is also a sanity saver for parents because you can run on auto-drive at every meal knowing what comes next (and you don’t have to overthink your steps, as many parents do with picky eaters).

-Taking our little one away from their toys, the TV, or any other activity with no forewarning, is asking for trouble – and starting your meal off on the wrong foot.
-Hollering “it’s time to eat” without a heads up prior will likely result in some kicking and screaming.
+Taking our little ones away from their toys, the TV, or any other activity with no forewarning, is asking for trouble – and starting your meal off on the wrong foot.
+Hollering “It’s time to eat” without a heads-up prior will likely result in some kicking and screaming.
 They get their back up before the meal even starts, and with the adrenaline flowing their appetite will take a hit.

 So, what we do prior to a meal or snack can set the stage for the meal…and result in eating LESS.

 The Solution: 5 Minute Warning

 This is one of the easiest strategies to implement and can make a difference in your child’s behavior at meals or snacks.